mcoot/tamods-server-gotylike/README.md

  - Universal Quick Draw (Weapon switch and grenade throw time reduced)

 ### Rage Changes
-- Rage now includes Lightweight mass reduction and regeneration time increase
+- Rage now has a slightly higher mass change

 - Rage time is reduced from 15 to 6 seconds